Kilmarnock Municipal Golf Club, Caprington, Ayrshire. (1909 - 1966)

 The first professional at Caprington was David Kilpatrick.
 I only met him once when he was an old gentleman, but my parents were very friendly with his two sons, Walter and Ian, both of whom were first class amateurs, first at Caprington and then at Prestwick St Nicholas.
 I never knew that their father was involved with Barassie.

 Caprington opened in 1909, but since that time, it has undergone many structural changes.
-You will see from the diagrams of its first format a full 18-hole course shown by the unbroken lines and a 9 hole course shown by the broken lines.
-Both 1st holes, not surprisingly, began at the clubhouse.
+You will see from the diagrams of its first format a full 18-hole course shown by the unbroken lines and a 9-hole course shown by the broken lines.
+The first hole on both courses, not surprisingly, began at the clubhouse.

 By the beginning of the 1950s, the 9-hole course was discontinued and a new 18-hole course was laid out but using many of the original holes with a few alterations.